Classical Physics: Spacetime and Fields: Spacetime

 A covariant derivative of the Kronecker symbol vanishes:

-The second term on the right-hand side of (\ref{affcon5}) does not depend on the affine connection, but only on the coordinate transformation.
-Therefore the difference between two different connections transforms like a tensor of rank (1,2).
-Consequently, the variation $\delta\Gamma^{\,\,j}_{i\,k}$, which is an infinitesimal difference between two connections, is a tensor of rank (1,2).
+The second term on the right of (\ref{affcon5}) does not depend on the affine connection, but only on the coordinate transformation.
+Therefore, the difference between two different connections transforms like a tensor of rank (1,2).
+Consequently, the variation $\delta\Gamma^{j}_{ik}$, which is an infinitesimal difference between two connections, is a tensor of rank (1,2).